Business Continuity Plans

 • Explain the ‘why’.

-• Define guiding principles and roles and responsibilities.
+• Define guiding principles, roles, and responsibilities.

 Define programme scope and establish governance: